lvgl/lvgl/docs/overview/style.rst

    when needed, call :cpp:expr:`lv_obj_report_style_change(&style)`.
 If ``style`` is ``NULL`` all objects will be notified about a style change.

-Get a property’s value on an object
+Get a property's value on an object
 -----------------------------------

 To get a final value of property

 - considering cascading, inheritance, local styles and transitions (see below)
 - property get functions like this can be used: ``lv_obj_get_style_<property_name>(obj, <part>)``.
-  These functions use the object’s current state and if no better candidate exists they return a default value.
+  These functions use the object's current state and if no better candidate exists they return a default value.
   For example:

 .. code:: c